ersncerror/rbxbuf/README.md

 ## :information_source: Introduction

-A buffer library with a built-in cursor for easily reading, writing, clearing and tracking buffers; using its methods, you can work with multiple data types that is supported, and read from or write to the buffer.
+A buffer library with a built-in cursor for easily work with buffer opreations; you can also work with multiple data types that is supported.

 ## :book: Documentation
 Documentation may be make in the future!
 So you can understand my terrible codes!